shiva-4/automation/README.md

 # zoom automation
-zoom class automation using app/Browser
+zoom class automation using app/Browser/from browser